MeetJani0/Recommendation_system/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running pip install -r requirements.txt.
+3. Extract the movies_dict.pkl and similarity.pkl files by running the code provided in Movie_Recommender_system.ipynb.
-3. Place the movies_dict.pkl and similarity.pkl files in the project directory.
+4. Place the extracted files in the project directory.
 4. Run the Movie_Recommender_system.py script to start the recommendation system.
 ## Usage
 1. Run the Movie_Recommender_system.py script.